 Install phpMyAdmin & Configure

-After securing the MySQL database, you must execute the following command to install latest version of phpMyAdmin in Ubuntu server.
+After securing the MySQL database, you must execute the following command to install the latest version of phpMyAdmin on the Ubuntu server.

 sudo apt install phpmyadmin

 Select web server:

 Re-enter phpMyAdmin password:

 Creating config file /etc/phpmyadmin/config-db.php with new version checking privileges on database phpmyadmin for [email protected]: user creation needed. granting access to database phpmyadmin for phpmyadmin@localhost: success. verifying access for [email protected]: success. creating database phpmyadmin: success. verifying database phpmyadmin exists: success. populating database via sql... done. dbconfig-common: flushing administrative password Setting up php-gd (2:7.4+75) ...
 Processing triggers for man-db (2.9.1-1) ...
 Processing triggers for libc-bin (2.31-0ubuntu9.2) ...
 Processing triggers for libapache2-mod-php7.4 (7.4.3-4ubuntu2.4) ...
 Processing triggers for php7.4-cli (7.4.3-4ubuntu2.4) ... [email protected]:~#